-A chemical peel treatment will be developed for you by Dr. Myla based on the type of skin you have and what you are looking to achieve.
+As part of our med spa services, a chemical peel treatment will be developed for you by Dr. Myla based on the type of skin you have and what you are looking to achieve.
 Treatments range in strength and ingredients, depending on your individual needs.
 These factors determine recovery process and time.

 Common Reasons for Chemical Peels